orionfuzion/newcracks/SafariG/README.md

 December 25, 2018 - Orion of The Replicants.

+In this folder,
+- *[release](release)* contains the floppy disk image of the crack.
-This directory contains the source files of the crack, with plenty of explanations and comments:
+- *[src](src)* provides the source files of the crack, with plenty of explanations and comments.

-- *SAFARI.S*
-The main driver in charge of executing the Xmas cracktro and the loader of the game.
-- *LOADER.S*
-The unpacking/single-file loader of the game providing the trainer mode and on-the-fly depacking of game files.
-- *intro.lnk*
-Library file containing all binary files of the game intro, packed and linked together.
-- *intro.dir*
-Directory providing the list of all binary files linked in *intro.lnk*.
-This file is included and used by the loader code.
-- *game.lnk*
-Library file containing all binary files of the game, packed and linked together.
-- *game.dir*
-Directory providing the list of all binary files linked in *game.lnk*.
-This file is included and used by the loader code.
-- *NEWSCOR.DAT*
-Data file of the game providing high scores.
-- *README.TXT*
-Read-Me file provided on the floppy disk of the crack and describing the release.
-- *README.md*
-This file.

-Here are technical details about this game including the copy-protection, the description of various bugs in the game that needed to be fixed, and the work needed to support the Falcon machine.
+Here are technical details about *Safari Guns* including the copy-protection, the description of various bugs in the game that needed to be fixed, and the work needed to support the Falcon machine.

-Please look at *LOADER.S* for the implementation of all the stuffs described hereafter.
+Please look at *[src/LOADER.S](src/LOADER.S)* for the implementation of all the stuffs described hereafter.

-Safari Guns comes on two floppy disks:
+*Safari Guns* comes on two floppy disks:
-* The first disk has two independent sides.
+- The first disk has two independent sides.
 Both sides have 80 tracks (0-79), but the first side has 10 sectors per track, while the second side has only 9 sectors per track.
   The first side of the first disk contains 32 data files and 2 executable programs (in the auto folder):
-  * the intro, a GFA compiled program.
+  - the intro, a GFA compiled program.
-  * the game, a C compiled program.
+  - the game, a C compiled program.

   The second side of the first disk contains the intro music sample stored on sectors directly without a filesystem.
-* The second disk has only one side containing 80 tracks with 10 sectors per track.
+- The second disk has only one side containing 80 tracks with 10 sectors per track.
   This disk contains 100 data files.